 Certain foods, spices, and dietary supplements are known to have anti-inflammatory properties.
-For those that suffer from inflammatory diseases — including spondylitis, a type of arthritis that affects the spine — it may be helpful to consume foods that have anti-inflammatory properties and to take supplements that have been shown to reduce inflammation.
+People with inflammatory diseases — including spondylitis, a type of arthritis that affects the spine — may find it helpful to consume foods that have anti-inflammatory properties and to take supplements that have been shown to reduce inflammation.

-Vitamin D can only be produced by the body when it is in direct sunlight, and vitamin D is not found naturally in most foods.
-Some foods like cereals and milk are fortified with vitamin D. Given the role of vitamin D in promoting bone health and its anti-inflammatory properties, people with spondylitis might benefit from taking a vitamin D supplement.
+Vitamin D can only be produced by the body when the skin is in direct sunlight, and vitamin D is not found naturally in most foods.
+Some foods, like cereals and milk, are fortified with vitamin D. Given the role of vitamin D in promoting bone health and its anti-inflammatory properties, people with spondylitis might benefit from taking a vitamin D supplement.

-One study reviewed the role of vitamin D in people with ankylosing spondylitis (a type of axial spondyloarthritis) and found that vitamin D had a protective effect on disease activity.
+One study reviewed the role of vitamin D in people with ankylosing spondylitis (a type of axial spondyloarthritis) and found that vitamin D lowered spondylitis risk and disease activity.
 Furthermore, vitamin D deficiency is associated with higher disease activity for people who have spondylitis.
 Taking supplemental vitamin D could help with symptoms.

 One MySpondylitisTeam member wrote, “I take a mixture with B vitamins and vitamin D every morning, and it’s the difference between doing and don’t-ing!”

-The recommended daily dose for vitamin D is 600 IU for people from ages 1 to 70.
+The recommended daily dose for vitamin D is 600 International Units (IU) for people ages 1 to 70.
 Talk with your rheumatologist before adding vitamin D to your diet.

 While vitamin D is essential for overall health, too much vitamin D can create health issues.
 Specifically, high doses of supplemental vitamin D can cause kidney stones and kidney damage, irregular heart rhythms, nausea and vomiting, constipation, poor appetite, and weight loss.
 Vitamin D can also interact with several medications, including prednisone (a steroid that can be used to treat inflammatory arthritis).